Share this blog

 Sustainable Hospitality at Calabash Cove

 The hospitality, travel, and tourism industry was devastated by the lockdowns and travel bans and, now in a state of recovery, is weighing up the pros and cons of investment in sustainability.
+It is clear that there are two elements that travellers are taking more seriously than before.
+Reducing their carbon footprint when traveling and heeth and well being.

 Travelers Speak Out